 To use the conversation() function, the plugin must pass an array of sudo_conv_message and sudo_conv_reply structures.
 There must be a struct sudo_conv_message and struct sudo_conv_reply for each message in the conversation.
-The plugin is responsible for freeing the reply buffer located in each struct sudo_conv_reply, if it is not NULL.
-SUDO_CONV_REPL_MAX represents the maximum length of the reply buffer (not including the trailing NUL character).
-In practical terms, this is the longest password sudo will support.
-It is also useful as a maximum value for the memset_s() function when clearing passwords filled in by the conversation function.
+The plugin is responsible for freeing the reply buffer filled in to the struct sudo_conv_reply, if any.

-The printf()-style function uses the same underlying mechanism as the conversation() function but only supports SUDO_CONV_INFO_MSG and SUDO_CONV_ERROR_MSG for the msg_type parameter.
+The printf()-style function uses the same underlying mechanism as the conversation() function but only supports SUDO_CONV_INFO_MSG, SUDO_CONV_ERROR_MSG and SUDO_CONV_DEBUG_MSG for the msg_type parameter.
 It can be more convenient than using the conversation() function if no user reply is needed and supports standard printf() escape sequences.